aiven/aiven-docs/docs/products/postgresql/howto/migrate-pg-dump-restore.md

 1. Run the `pg_dump` command substituting the `SRC_SERVICE_URI` with
-    the service URI of your source PostgreSQL service, and `DUMP_FOLDER` with the folder where you want to store the dump in:
+    the service URI of your source PostgreSQL service, and `DUMP_FOLDER` with the folder where to store the dump in:

     ```
     pg_dump -d 'SRC_SERVICE_URI' --jobs 4 --format directory -f DUMP_FOLDER